yuliana-r/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
 ## Introduction

 This project is a simple cat-themed implementation of the classic RPS game.
-It is built using the standard front-end stack of HTML, CSS and JavaScript.
+It is built using the standard front-end stack of HTML, CSS and basic JavaScript.

+The project primarily demonstrates basic programming logic, JS fundamentals and DOM manipulation.

 ## Preview